jayeshkhatrirl/jayeshkhatrirl/README.md

 - 📝 I write on [https://www.quora.com/profile/Jayesh-Khatri-55](https://www.quora.com/profile/Jayesh-Khatri-55)

-- 💬 Ask me about **Frontend things like any basics, frameworks and libraries such as bootstrap and reactjs.**
+- 💬 Ask me about **Full Stack - MERN things like any basics, frameworks and libraries such as Node.js, React.js, Tailwind CSS.**

 - 📫 How to reach me **khatrijayeshrl@gmail.com**